The 8th Cumming

-The 8th Cumming (stylised in all lowercase) is the debut studio album by American post-punk band and multi-media collective Cumgirl8.
+The 8th Cumming (stylized in all lowercase) is the second studio album by American post-punk band and multi-media collective Cumgirl8.
 It was released on October 4, 2024, through 4AD.
 The album experiments with the genres of post-punk, new wave and synth-pop, and explores themes of sexual liberation, despair and desperation.

 The 8th Cumming was promoted with a tour across North America and Europe, two standalone singles, "Glasshour" and "Quite Like Love", along with the singles "Karma Police" and "Ahhh!hhhh!
 (I Don't Wanna Go)".
-It received generally favourable reviews upon release, with critics praising the unpredictability of the album and complimenting its experimentation and roots in post-punk.
+It received generally favorable reviews upon release, with critics praising the unpredictability of the album and complimenting its experimentation and roots in post-punk.

 Background

-In 2023, Cumgirl8 signed with the British record label 4AD; that same year, they released the debut EP Phantasea Pharm.
+In 2023, Cumgirl8 signed with the British record label 4AD; that same year, they released the debut EP, Phantasea Pharm.
 DIYs Otis Robinson described the EP as "a parody of femme objectification".
 In an interview with Matt Mitchell of Paste before the release of The 8th Cumming, guitarist Veronika Vilim said in relation to joining the label, "There's this message that we're trying to put out to people, and the problem with it—with being objectified—is that we’re being told that we can't, or that we're not good enough, or whatever fuels the fire.
-It’s rewarding to see people start to understand what we're doing, because we are doing something."
-Drummer Chase Lombardo added, "if we're pissing people off, it’s such a compliment."
+It's rewarding to see people start to understand what we're doing, because we are doing something."
+Drummer Chase Lombardo added, "if we're pissing people off, it's such a compliment."
 In 2024, Cumgirl8 released the standalone singles "Glasshour" and "Quite Like Love".

 Release

-Cumgirl8 announced the album on August 8, 2024 with the release of the lead single "Karma Police".
+Cumgirl8 announced the album on August 8, 2024, with the release of the lead single "Karma Police".
 New Noise Magazines Stefanie Sanchez described the track as "If Siouxsie and the Banshees, Berlin, Bjork, and Nine Inch Nails had a baby, this would be it."
 On September 12, 2024, they released the single "Ahhh!hhhh!
 (I Don't Wanna Go)".

 The 8th Cumming was released on October 4, 2024.
 The album was supported with a tour across North America and Europe.
 The tour covered the United States and Canada, along with France, Italy, Switzerland, Germany, the Netherlands, Denmark, Belgium, and the United Kingdom.